HuseyNovruzov/A_star_algorithm/README.md

-# A start algorithm implementation
+# A star algorithm implementation

 ### Graph class
 Firstly I initialize the picture as a graph